• Frequently Asked Questions •

 Why take mushroom extracts on an empty stomach with vitamin C ?

-The main active ingredient of most medicinal mushroom extracts are water-soluble beta-glucans, though.
-These are very large macro-molecules with a high molecular weight; in fact a type of dietary fiber.
+The main active ingredient of most medicinal mushroom extracts is water-soluble beta-glucan.
+These glucans are very large macro-molecules with a high molecular weight; in fact a type of dietary fiber.

 When taken orally, intestinal absorptive cells (enterocytes) facilitate the transportation of beta-glucans and similar compounds across the intestinal cell wall into the lymph, where they begin to interact with receptors of the immune system, activating a wide spectrum of immunological effects.